ljz441/ljz441.github.io/_pages/publications.md

 1. [Journal] An Efficient Optimization of the Monte Carlo Tree Search Algorithm for Amazons

-2. [Journal] [Journal] Micro-Expression Recognition based on Direct Learning of Graph Structure
+2. [Journal] Micro-Expression Recognition based on Direct Learning of Graph Structure